flatcar-archive/flatcar-docs/ignition/boot-process.md

+---
-# Flatcar Container Linux startup process
+title: Flatcar Container Linux startup process
+weight: 10
+---

 The Flatcar Container Linux startup process is built on the standard [Linux startup process][linux-startup].
 Since this process is already well documented and generally well understood, this document will focus on aspects specific to booting Flatcar Container Linux.